wangshaoli777/matebook-14-OpenCore-Hackintosh/readme-en.md

 <details>
 <summary>Change dvmt to 64mb</summary>

-our dvmt is 32m in defult,and it just support hdmi to 4k30p
+our dvmt is 32mb in defult,and it just support hdmi output to 4k30p

-and you can get 4k60p hdmi work after you unlock dvmt to 64m
+and you can get 4k60p hdmi output work after you unlock dvmt to 64mb

 basically same as my cfg guide